JWST-TST High Contrast: Medium-resolution spectroscopy reveals a carbon-rich circumplanetary disk around the young accreting exoplanet Delorme 1 AB b: Introduction

-In addition to the molecular signatures, MIR emission lines such as H$_2$, [Ar\textsc{ii}], and [Ne\textsc{ii}] have been detected, tracing disk winds and outflows \citep[see e.g.][]{espaillat_jwst_2023}.
-By leveraging the integral field unit (IFU) capabilities of MIRI, extended emission features can be spatially resolved, allowing the detection of structures associated with disk winds and outflows, as highlighted in recent studies of young stellar objects \citep{delabrosse_jwst_2024, bajaj_jwst_2024, arulanantham_jwst_2024, schwarz_minds_2025}.
-The objects studied in these recent works, with typical masses ranging from 0.1 to 2\,M$_{\odot}$ and luminosities between 0.2 and 2\,L$_{\odot}$, are all more massive and luminous, than the 13 $M_{\rm{Jup}}$ (0.013\,M$_{\odot}$) planetary-mass companion presented in this paper.
+In addition to the molecular signatures, MIR emission lines such as H$_2$, [Ar\textsc{ii}], and [Ne\textsc{ii}] have been detected, tracing disk winds and outflows \citep[see, e.g.][]{espaillat_jwst_2023}.
+By leveraging the integral field unit capabilities of MIRI, extended emission features can be spatially resolved, allowing for the detection of structures associated with disk winds and outflows, as highlighted in recent studies of young stellar objects \citep{delabrosse_jwst_2024, bajaj_jwst_2024, arulanantham_jwst_2024, schwarz_minds_2025}.
+The objects studied in these recent works, with typical masses ranging from 0.1 to 2\,M$_{\odot}$ and luminosities between 0.2 and 2\,L$_{\odot}$, are all more massive and luminous than the 13 $M_{\rm{Jup}}$ (0.013\,M$_{\odot}$) planetary-mass companion presented in this paper.

 Our study provides the first detailed MIR investigation of a circumplanetary disk, specifically that surrounding the companion Delorme\,1\,AB\,b.
-This paper is outlined as follows.
-Section~\ref{sec:data_red} outlines the observations and the data reduction procedures applied to obtain the spectra.
-The primary goals of this study are twofold: to characterize the atmosphere of Delorme\,1\,AB\,b (Section~\ref{sec:atm_charact}) and characterize the CPD surrounding the companion (Section~\ref{sec:cpd}).
-We present the interpretation of our findings in Section~\ref{sec:discussion}, and summarize our conclusions in Section~\ref{sec:conclusion}.
+In Sect.~\ref{sec:data_red}, we outline the observations and the data reduction procedures applied to obtain the spectra.
+The primary goals of this study are twofold: to characterize the atmosphere of Delorme\,1\,AB\,b (Sect.~\ref{sec:atm_charact}) and characterize the CPD surrounding the companion (Sect.~\ref{sec:cpd}).
+We present the interpretation of our findings in Sect.~\ref{sec:discussion} and summarize our conclusions in Sect.~\ref{sec:conclusion}.